Setsuko Thurlow: Experience of the nuclear atomic bomb

-Eight members of her family (including her 4 years old nephew Eiji to who she often refers to and was crossing the bridge with her sister, who died totally burnt beyond recognition without her hairpiece) as well as 351 of her classmates and teachers died during or soon after the explosion.
+Eight members of her family (including her then-four-year-old nephew, Eiji, to whom she often refers; he was crossing a bridge with Setsuko's sister who died totally burnt beyond recognition without her hairpiece), as well as 351 of her classmates and teachers, died during or soon after the explosion.

-Thurlow described the acute radiation syndrome that she and many others were victim of months and years after the bombing.
-She has several times talked about the fact that months after the bomb, every morning she (like other survivors) verified that she was not developing purple spots on her body (symptoms of bone marrow failure or leukemia), a symptom of an approaching death.
+Thurlow described the acute radiation syndrome that she and many others were victim of for months and years after the bombing.
+She has talked several times about the fact that months after the bomb, every morning she (like other survivors) verified that she was not developing purple spots on her body (symptoms of bone marrow failure or leukemia), a symptom of an approaching death.
 She has described the death of her uncle and aunt following those symptoms.
 As with many other hibakushas, Thurlow lost her hair, had nausea and bleeding gums months after the bombing.
 She has also revealed that many of her surviving schoolmates wore helmets long after the end of the war to hide their baldness.

 Setsuko has declared that she was lucky that she and both her parents survived and that they were able to be hosted by family, unlike many others who had to live in the street.
 Like many hibakushas, she described being numbed by the overwhelming pain of what she experienced, and she was only able to cry after the Makurazaki Typhoon that hit Hiroshima more than a month after "Little Boy".
-Having felt guilty from her lack of emotional demonstration, she has said that she only understood this years later when studying traumatism at university.
+Having felt guilty from her lack of emotional demonstration, she has said that she only understood this years later when studying trauma at university.

-Thurlow has also regularly described the hardships of the hibakushas, including the near starvation, lack of medical care, homelessness, social discrimination and the suffering from the atomic bomb casualty commission whose only purpose was to study the technical effects of radiations on bodies and not provide any treatment or support.
-She has denounced the US army's 7 years occupation and its strict censorship, erasement and confiscation of journals, data, visual support, poems and personal diaries of what was related to the drop of the two nuclear bombs.
+Thurlow has also regularly described the hardships of the hibakushas, including the near-starvation, lack of medical care, homelessness, social discrimination, and the insensitivity from the Atomic Bomb Casualty Commission whose only purpose was to study the technical effects of radiations on bodies and not provide any treatment or support.
+She has denounced the U.S. Army's seven year occupation and its strict censorship, erasement and confiscation of journals, data, visual support, poems and personal diaries of what was related to the dropping of the two nuclear bombs.

-At the time of these events, she was a 13-year-old, grade 8 student.

-Her father died due to radiations in 1954, the same year that she went to study abroad and the year of the dropping of the H bomb in Bikini.
+At the time of these events, Setsuko was a 13-year-old, an 8th grade student.
+Mr. Nakamura, her father, died due to radiations in 1954, the same year that she went to study abroad and the year of the dropping of the H bomb on Bikini Island.

 Studies and profession

-As an undergraduate, Setsuko studied English literature and education at Hiroshima Jogakuin University before receiving a grant to study in the United States, where she studied sociology at Lynchburg College in Virginia from 1954.
+Setsuko studied English literature and education at Hiroshima Jogakuin University before receiving a grant to study in the United States, where she studied sociology at Lynchburg College in Virginia from 1954.
 She later obtained a master's degree in social work from the University of Toronto.